bkacsmar/bkacsmar.github.io/_pages/teaching.md

 ---

 <h2>Current and Upcoming Courses</h2>
-<i>A draft of the syllabus will be provided here for upcoming terms prior to the start of classes.
-You can refer to past offerings as well.
+<i>A draft of the syllabus may be provided here for upcoming terms prior to the start of classes for courses without past syllabi here or for significant changes.
+You can refer to past offerings for insight.
 Note that the official syllabus provided on Canvas supersedes that posted here.</i> <br>

-Cryptography for Digital Privacy in <a href="https://bkacsmar.github.io//files/SyllabusF25Crypto.pdf">Fall term 2025</a>, UAlberta <br>
+Cryptography for Digital Privacy in Fall term 2025, UAlberta <br>
 Formal Systems and Logic in Computing Science in <a href="https://bkacsmar.github.io//files/cmput272Overview.pdf">Fall term 2025</a>, <a href="https://bkacsmar.github.io//files/policies.pdf">272 Policies</a>, UAlberta <br>
 Machine Learning and Practical Privacy in Winter term 2026, UAlberta